1 Chapter 1: Welcome to the MAT Program

 • Autobiographical Narrative (50 points)

-Individually complete an Autobiographical Narrative using Adobe Express Video and submit it in the assignment tab AND your assigned GradCats Group under the Discussion tab on Canvas.
-Autobiographical narratives for myself and the GradCats can be found in the course module (located in the modules tab) titled: Meet your Professor and GradCats: Autobiographical Narratives.
-For more detailed information and a rubric with the specific requirements for this assignment, please see the handout titled Autobiographical Narrative in the Week One Course Module on Canvas.
+Individually complete an Autobiographical Narrative using Canva Talking Presentations and submit it in the assignment tab AND your assigned GradCats Group under the Discussion tab on Canvas.
+Autobiographical narratives for myself and your GradCats can be found in the course module (located in the modules tab) titled: Meet your Professor and GradCats: Autobiographical Narratives.

 • Dazed and Confused Sessions (OPTIONAL)

 The Dazed and Confused Sessions are OPTIONAL.
-The purpose of these daily zoom sessions is to provide students with the opportunity to get support, ask questions, and connect with your peers.
-Since this is such an intense course, the expectations are very high and you will be turning in daily assignments.
+The purpose of these zoom sessions is to provide students with the opportunity to get support, ask questions, and connect with your peers.
 If you are struggling, feeling overwhelmed, or confused about assignments and/or course expectations, these sessions are for you!
+NOTE: There will be written options for checking in via the “Chat” tab on canvas during Week 4, Week 8, Week 12, and Week 16.

 • Philosophy of Education Paper (Initial 50 pts. and Enhanced 100 pts.)

 For this course, students will be asked to reflect on their personal philosophy of education.
-At the beginning of the course, you will be asked to write down your personal philosophy by responding to specific prompts (click on the Initial Philosophy of Education Paper tab located in the Week One Course Module for more specific directions).
-The Enhanced Philosophy of Education Paper you are asked to write at the end of the course is much more structured and designed to measure your growth and learnings, as you will see in the Enhanced Philosophy of Education handout posted in the Week Three Module on Canvas.
+At the beginning of the course, you will be asked to write down your personal philosophy by responding to specific prompts.
+The Enhanced Philosophy of Education Paper you are asked to write at the end of the course is much more structured and designed to measure your growth and learnings.

-• Historical Figure, Event, or Law in Education Research (50 points)
+• Educational Figure, Event, or Law in Education Case Study (40 points)

-Each student will research a historical figure, event or law in education and use VoiceThread to come up with a creative and interesting way to present the information they learned to their peers.
-Specific requirements and a detailed rubric for this assignment can be found in the handout titled Historical Figure Event or Law in the Week One Course Module on Canvas.
+Each student will research an educational figure, event or law in education within the last ten years and use a Canva Talking Presentation to come up with a creative and interesting way to present the information they learned to their peers.

-The Content Video Jamboards have been designed to help you process the information you are reading in the eBook and seeing in the Content Videos.
-There will be a Content Video Jamboard Activities for Week One and Week Two.
+The RAPP Papers have been designed to help you process the information you are reading in the eBook and seeing in the Content Videos.

 • Two Extra Credit Opportunities (10 points x 2)

 Extra credit opportunities are OPTIONAL and must be completed by the due date specified.
-Note, you will be required to complete extra credit assignments online using one of four apps designated (see handouts titled Extra Credit #1 and Extra Credit #2 for the names of approved apps).
+Note, you will be required to complete extra credit assignments online using one of the designated apps.

 • Two Book Circles (BOOK CIRCLE #1=50 points and BOOK CIRCLE #2=100 points)